-Applications files-VMS DECwindows provides a variety of applications; including the following: Bookreader, Calculator,

-Calendar, Cardfiler, Clock, DDIF Document Viewer, EVE Text Editor, FileView, Mail, Notepad Text Editor, Paint Graphics Editor, PostScript Previewer, and DECterm, the Session Manager, and the Icon Box.
-If you are installing VMS DECwindows software on a VAXstation, you need these files.

-- Device support files-If you are installing VMS DECwindows software on a VAXstation or in a cluster that includes VAXstations, you need these files.
-Otherwise you do not need them. - 100 dots-per-inch (100DPI) video font files-All VMS DECwindows applications run with 75 dots per inch (dpi) fonts.
-Certain applications take advantage of 100 dpi fonts. - Programming support files-The VMS DECwindows programming support files are needed only to develop applications and are not required to run VMS DECwindows applications.
+- Device support files-If you are installing VMS DECwindows on a VAX station or in a cluster that includes VAX stations, you need these files.
+Otherwise you do not need them.
+Please note that if you select the device support files, you automatically get the applications files. - Applications files-VMS DECwindows provides a variety of applications including the following: Bookreader, Calculator, Calendar, Cardfiler, Clock, DDIF Document Viewer, EVE Text Editor, FileView, Mail, Notepad Text Editor, Paint Graphics Editor, DECterm, the Session Manager, and the Icon Box.
+If you are installing VMS DECwindows on a VAX station, you need these files.
+They are also useful on a nonwork station VAX computer. - 100 dots-per-inch (100DPI) video font files-If you have a workstation monitor capable of displaying 100 dpi (for example, a VR150, VR160, or VR295), selecting 100 dpi fonts will give you a more readable display when you run VMS DECwindows applications.
+If your workstation monitor cannot display 100 dpi fonts (for example, a VR260 or VR290), you can save disk space by not selecting this option.
+For more information on the capabilities of your particular monitor, see the owner's guide for your monitor. - Programming support files-The VMS DECwindows programming support files are needed only to develop applications and are not required to run VMS DECwindows applications.
 Support files are supplied for the following VAX programming languages: Ada, BASIC, BLISS, C, FORTRAN, MACRO, Pascal, and PL/1.
-In addition, support files are supplied for programming in the C language using conventions and standards developed at the Massachusetts Institute of Technology.
+In addition, support files are supplied for programming in the C language using conventions and standards developed at the Massachusetts Institute of Technology. - c.
+The procedure gives you the opportunity to change your mind before proceeding by displaying the following message: